 Based on a review of credentials, students may be admitted on regular, conditional or probationary admission status.
+Students who fail to meet conditional admission requirements may be admitted to the university through the Pursuits program.

-Oklahoma Baptist University reserves the right to restrict or deny admission to any person who has been suspended from a school or convicted of a felony or Class A misdemeanor or any person otherwise eligible for reasons determined to be in the best interests of the institution by the officers thereof.
-The University also reserves the right to revoke an offer of admission to any student with a documented disability for which the institution is not able to provide reasonable accommodation.
+Oklahoma Baptist University reserves the right

+to restrict or deny admission to any person who has been suspended from a school or convicted of a felony or Class A misdemeanor or any person otherwise eligible for reasons determined to be in the best interests of the institution by the officers thereof

+The University reserves the right to revoke an offer of admission to any student with a documented disability for which the institution is not able to provide reasonable accommodation.
+The university also reserves the right to revoke an offer of admission to any student who fails to provide complete and accurate information on his or her application of admission.
 These reserved rights shall be administered in a manner strictly consistent with state and federal non-discrimination laws.